Large Granny Square with Circle Centre

 I did not plant this sunflower

-Several Sunflowers have come up at the bottom of the garden.
+Several sunflowers have come up at the bottom of the garden.
 I didn’t put them there.
-What I did put there was homemade compost.
-I deny putting Sunflowers in the compost though.
+What I put there was homemade compost.
+I deny putting Sunflowers in the compost, though.
 I have no idea how they got there.
 Lots of self seeding has gone on down at the bottom of the garden.
 That Borage has barged its way in.
 And there is what I suspect to be Verbena Bonariensis coming up too.
-The pink flowers are Lavatera but that was deliberately planted.
+The pink flowers are Lavatera, but that was deliberately planted.

 summer colours in the garden.